stewones/flew/docs/content/en/guide/setup.md

 category: Guide
 ---

-Start working with Flew today with 2 easy steps, for any framework, on client or server.
+As easy as cake Start working with Flew in 2 easy steps, for any framework, either on client or server.

 ## Install